West Virginia man allegedly threatened sister with machete before she shot him - NewsBreak

 West Virginia man allegedly threatened sister with machete before she shot him

-PUTNAM COUNTY, W.Va.
-(WOWK) — A man is in custody after allegedly threatening his sister with a machete.
+PUTNAM COUNTY, WV (WOWK)—A man is in custody after allegedly threatening his sister with a machete.

 According to a criminal complaint, Putnam 911 received a call from a home on the 600 block of Hodges Road in Hurricane from a man who told dispatchers that his neighbor was pounding on his door saying he had been shot.
-The man said his neighbor was bleeding “all over the place,” according to the complaint.Morgantown man arrested after several reports of animal cruelty
+The man said his neighbor was bleeding “all over the place,” according to the complaint.3 inmate overdoses under investigation at South Central Regional Jail

 The complaint says that West Virginia State Police then received a call from a woman who told them she shot at her brother after he broke out a window of her home with a machete.
 She told WVSP that she shot at him with a .22 caliber pistol and did not know if she hit him or not.